alexteldekov/vault-auto-unsealer/README.md

 When first deployed, set the environment variable `UNSEAL_KEY` to "placeholder" (or any other value that is not exactly 64 bytes.) vault-auto-unsealer will initialize Vault, configured for a single unseal key.
-It will then print the unseal key and initial root token, encrypted with the supplied OpenPGP public key, to standard output.
+It will then print the unseal key and initial root token, encrypted with the supplied OpenPGP public key if `PGP_KEY_PATH` was set, to standard output.

-Decrypt the unseal key:
+Decrypt the unseal key if `PGP_KEY_PATH` was set:

 ``` bash
 echo -n "$UNSEAL_KEY" | base64 -D | gpg2 --decrypt